goodudetheboy/youtube-live-translator.js/audio_capturing/README.md

 (OPTIONAL)
 9) If you want to verify the audio from `rawAudio.raw`, download Audacity and import the `rawAudio.raw` file in it.
 Remember to set `Encoding` to be `Signed 16-bit PCM`, `Channels` to be `2 Channels (Stereo)` and `Sample rate` to be `44100`.
 Audacity will conver the raw file and let you here what's in it

+10) Go in to Sounds, via right clicking the speaker symbol in the lower left corner and go to recording

+11) Left click, click on show disabled devices and enable stero mix

+12) Double click on stero mix, listen, check listen to this device and set the playback to Cable input

+11) To be able to hear, you need to plug in an auxiliary jack output device and set it to default, else stero mix will not record